baleada/docs/assets/md/logic/classes/Completable.md

 How the Completable instance completes strings and computes new locations
 </ProseHeading>

-In general, whenever the `complete` method is called, the Completable instance completes the string and computes a new location, then (in the exact order shown here):
+In general, whenever the `complete` method is called, the Completable instance completes the string and computes a new location, then, in this exact order:
 1. Calls your `onComplete` function, passing the completed string as the first argument and itself (i.e. `this`) as the second argument.
 2. Calls your `onLocate` function, passing the new location as the first argument and itself (i.e. `this`) as the second argument.